Frequently Asked Questions

 How does the registration process work?

-Registration must be completed online, and can be accessed by the IaRTN registration link on the left-hand side of the IaRTN home page.
+Registration must be completed online, and can be accessed by the IaRTN registration link on the IaRTN home page or here.
 Once completed, your account will be activated within two working days.
 You will receive an email containing your username and password.
+New users will receive one email to confirm that email address.
+After the email confirmation another email will be received by the user to order a subscription.
+This is a free 2 year subscription.

 What type of communication equipment is needed for RTK access?